Dustin Brown (ice hockey): 2008–2016: Stanley Cup championships and captaincy

 Brown began the 2011–12 season on a line with newly acquired center Mike Richards, but was shuffled throughout the lineup for most of the season.
 He maintained his consistent production, topping 20 goals and 50 points for the fifth-straight year.
 However, along with the rest of the Kings, he struggled to score in the first half of the season.
 Head coach Terry Murray was fired midway through the season, and as the Kings fell further out of the playoff picture, they were rumored to be listening to trade offers for Brown.
 New head coach Darryl Sutter called the Brown-Kopitar tandem "stale" and said Brown was not playing the "straight-line, up-and-down, go-to-the-net, shoot-the-puck, run-over-people" style Brown needed to be effective.
-Brown's scoring pace picked up amidst the trade rumors, and he scored three goals and an assist in the last game before the NHL trade deadline, a 4–0 win over the Chicago Blackhawks.
-The Kings retained Brown, who responded with 11 points in the 9 games following the trade deadline.
+Brown's scoring pace picked up amidst the trade rumors, and he scored three goals on Corey Crawford and an assist on a Willie Mitchell goal in the last game before the NHL trade deadline, a 4–0 win over the Chicago Blackhawks on February 25, 2012.
+The Kings retained Brown, who responded with 11 points in the nine games following the trade deadline.
 Brown later said he was playing with "a chip on his shoulder" and "whether those rumors are true or not, they're still out there, it gives you maybe a bit more motivation".
 With Brown producing and the trade-deadline acquisition of Jeff Carter, the Kings were one of the highest-scoring NHL teams down the stretch and made the playoffs as an eighth seed.
-After moving up-and-down the lineup for most of the year, Brown found stability playing on the first line with Anže Kopitar and Justin Williams.
-That line would remain intact throughout the entire 2012 Stanley Cup playoffs.

-Brown recorded four goals and one assist in the first round against the first-seeded Vancouver Canucks, including two shorthanded goals in a 4–2 Game 2 win.
+After moving up-and-down the lineup for most of the season, Brown found stability playing on the first line with Anže Kopitar and Justin Williams.
+That line would remain intact throughout the entire 2012 playoffs.
+Brown recorded four goals and one assist for five points in the first round against the back-to-back Presidents' Trophy-winning Vancouver Canucks, including two shorthanded goals on Canucks' goaltender Roberto Luongo in a 4–2 game 2 win.
 Brown is the first and only player as of 2022 with two shorthanded goals in a playoff game.
-In Game 3, he delivered a devastating open-ice check to Canucks captain Henrik Sedin directly in front of the Canucks' bench.
-The hit left Sedin dazed on the ice for several seconds.
+In game 3, he delivered a devastating open-ice check to Canucks center and captain Henrik Sedin directly in front of the Vancouver' bench.
+The hit left Sedin uninjured but dazed on the ice for several seconds until fellow Canuck' center Manny Malhotra, who was on the bench with his linemates at the time of the play, had to guide Henrik off the ice and on to the bench.
 Brown later scored the game-winning goal in the third period.
 Many observers, including TSN's Bob McKenzie and Sports Illustrated Michael Farber, called the hit the decisive moment in the series.
-The Kings upset the heavily favored Canucks in five games, and then recorded the first sweep in franchise history over the St. Louis Blues.
+The Kings upset the heavily favored top-seeded Canucks in five games, and then recorded the first sweep in franchise history over the second seeded St. Louis Blues in the second round.
 Brown registered two goals and four assists in the series.
-Both of his goals came in the decisive Game 4, a 3–1 Kings victory.

-The Kings then beat the Phoenix Coyotes in five games in the Western Conference Finals.
-Brown scored the game-winning goal in Game 1 of that series and did not score again until Game 6 of the 2012 Stanley Cup Final against the New Jersey Devils, although he did manage five assists in that span.
-After being benched for the final minutes of a Game 5 loss, Brown produced three points in Game 6 to secure the Kings' first-ever Stanley Cup.
+Both of his goals came in the decisive game 4, a 3–1 Kings victory.
+The Kings then beat the third seeded Arizona Coyotes in five games in the Western Conference finals.
+Brown scored the game-winning goal in game 1 of that series and did not score again until game 6 of the 2012 Stanley Cup Final against the sixth seeded New Jersey Devils, although he did manage five assists in that span.
+After being benched for the final minutes of a game 5 loss, Brown produced three points in game 6 to secure the Kings' first-ever Stanley Cup.
 He scored the first of three goals on a five-minute power play, and shortly afterwards, fired a shot that Jeff Carter deflected into the net for the eventual Cup-winning goal.
 Later, he assisted on another Carter goal.
 The Kings defeated the Devils 6–1, making Brown the second American-born captain to lead a team to a Stanley Cup championship and the Kings the second California-based team to win the Stanley Cup.
-With 8 goals and 12 assists in 20 games, Brown tied teammate Anže Kopitar for the lead in overall playoff point total.
+With eight goals and 12 assists for 20 points in 20 games, Brown tied teammate Anže Kopitar for the lead in overall playoff point total.